 “A well-composed book is a magic carpet on which we are wafted to a world that we cannot enter in any other way.” – Caroline Gordon

-Caroline Ferguson Gordon was a notable American novelist and literary critic and friends with nearly every famous writer of the 1920s, ‘30s and ‘40s.
-A great writer herself, she was the recipient of two prestigious literary awards, a 1932 Guggenheim Fellowship and a 1934 O.Henry Award for her short story Old Red.
+Gordon, born in 1895, was a notable American novelist, literary critic and friend of nearly every famous writer of the 1920s, ‘30s and ‘40s.
+A great writer herself, she was the recipient of a 1932 Guggenheim Fellowship and a 1934 O.Henry Award for her short story Old Red.
 In 1963 she republished the story as the lead work for a book called Old Red and Other Stories, also an award winner.